What You Need to Know About Procurement Clerk

-Procurement Clerk Definition Compile information and records to draw up purchase orders for procurement of materials and services.
+Procurement Clerk Job Description Compile information and records to draw up purchase orders for procurement of materials and services.

 - Contact suppliers to schedule or expedite deliveries and to resolve shortages, missed or late deliveries, and other problems.

 - Review requisition orders to verify accuracy, terminology, and specifications.

 - Respond to customer and supplier inquiries about order status, changes, or cancellations.

 - Check shipments when they arrive to ensure that orders have been filled correctly and that goods meet specifications.

 - Compare suppliers' bills with bids and purchase orders to verify accuracy.